 - A. Criteria 1-4 must be met to be considered for Primary Bariatric Surgical (PBS) and Revisional Bariatric Surgical (RBS) treatment of obesity: - 1.
 Age > 18 years and the surgery must be performed by a surgeon who is a regular member in good standing of the American Society for Metabolic and Bariatric Surgery (ASMBS). - 2.
 Prior approval must be obtained for Bariatric Surgery. - 3.
-A pre-operative care and evaluation must occur in which all of the following must be met: - a.
+A pre-operative care and evaluation must occur in which all of the following must be met:

+- a.
 Complete medical evaluation by PCP or other physician. - b.
 Evidence that all other alternatives have been discussed with and offered to patient, and that all reasonable non-surgical options have been attempted. - c.
-Documentation of active participation in and compliance with a medical weight management program, when applicable, provided by a credentialed physician with a declared interest in the management of obesity, the member's primary care physician (PCP) or other managing physician as outlined in the Medical Management of Obesity policy #91594.
-The medical weight management program must include all of the following:

-- i.
-Documentation of active participation and compliance with a medical weight management program for a minimum continuous duration of 6 months with at least 6 office visits including both a diet and exercise component and in which the obesity and weight-related conditions (i.e. diabetes, hypertension and hyperlipidemia) are being addressed. - Priority Health Medicaid and Commercial Individual products require compliance with a medical weight management program for a minimum continuous duration of 12 months and at least 12 office visits. - ii.
-Thorough progress notes and records that include the following regarding the obesity problem at each visit: - a) An actual measured weight and calculated BMI - b) The patient's history - c) The physical findings - d) The physician's assessment - e) The physician's treatment recommendation(s)/plan(s).
+Documentation of active participation in and compliance with a medical weight management program, when applicable\\, under the direction of the member's primary care physician (PCP) or other managing physician.
+The medical weight management program must include all of the following: - i.
+Documentation of active participation and compliance with a medical weight management program for a minimum duration of 6 months\ with at least 6 office visits including both a diet and exercise component and in which the obesity and weight-related conditions (i.e., diabetes, hypertension and hyperlipidemia) are being addressed. - \Priority Health Commercial Individual products require compliance with a medical weight management program for a minimum duration of 12 months and at least 12 office visits. - ii.
+Thorough progress notes and records that include the following regarding the obesity problem: - a) A provider-measured height and weight and calculated BMI - b) The patient's history - c) The physical findings - d) The physician's assessment - e) The physician's treatment recommendation(s)/plan(s).